RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 :::tip 📝 NOTE:

 Standard OTAA mode requires the **Device EUI**, **Application Key**, and **Application EUI**, but in the ChirpStack’s implementation, only the Device EUI and the Application Key are mandatory.
 The Application EUI is not required and not recorded in the Application tab.
 Nevertheless, the Application EUI is a mandatory parameter in the RAK811 board’s firmware.
-In order to resolve this mismatch, you can reuse the Device EUI as the Application EUI during the configuration in the side of the node.
+In order to resolve this mismatch, you can reuse the Device EUI as the Application EUI during the configuration on the side of the node.

 :::